The ChurchWest Team

 While grants can fund physical security improvements, church leaders must also think holistically about risk management and insurance.
 Enhancing security isn’t just about cameras and locks – it also involves having policies, training, and coverage in place to respond if an incident occurs.
 Two important insurance coverages relevant to church security are Security Operations Liability and Traumatic Incident Response coverage.

-Traumatic Incident Response Coverage: This coverage can help a ministry recover in the aftermath of a violent or traumatic event on site.
+Traumatic Incident Response Coverage can help a ministry recover in the aftermath of a violent or traumatic event on site.
 This insurance can provide additional funds for needs like medical expenses, counseling services, facility repairs or rentals, and other crisis response costs following a traumatic incident like a violent attack.

 Beyond insurance, comprehensive risk management for church security includes developing policies and training your team.
 A clear security plan or manual that covers topics like how to handle disruptive individuals, lock-down procedures, evacuation routes, medical emergencies, and communication during a crisis.

 Regular training and drills are vital so that staff and volunteers know how to respond under pressure.
 Many organizations offer guides to help.
-For example, the Safe and Secure Church Kit by Group Publishing (in partnership with Brotherhood Mutual) helps ministries build and improve their security teams.
+For example, the Safe and Secure Church Book Set by Group Publishing (in partnership with Brotherhood Mutual) helps ministries build and improve their security teams.

-For a free self assessment, ministries can access the U.S. Department of Homeland Security self assessment tool and user guide.
-This guide can help your ministry quickly identify gaps in your security operations, as well as areas for improvement.
+For a free self-assessment, ministries can access the U.S. Department of Homeland Security self-assessment tool and user guide.
+This tool can help your ministry quickly identify gaps in your security operations and areas for improvement.

 Final Thoughts